dpplweb/dppl-docs/pages/index.markdown

 2. Update the page that needs work
 3. Preview your work
 4. Submit for approval
+5. Send a email to publishers outlining the changes

 Once a page is submitted for approval, you won't be able to make changes to it.
 If you decide to edit it, the page comes out of the approval queue until you resubmit.

 Site publishers will get a notification when you submit the page and will review the update.
+The follow up email will help the publishers understand what's been changed on the page.

 ## Updating pages